 Householders usually describe bulb size by wattage, but the industry has a system that reveals the actual dimensions of the bulb.

 Bulb shapes are identified by letters: “A” is the shape of a typical household bulb; “B” is the shape of a candelabra base Christmas tree bulb; “C” is the shape of a miniature screw night light bulb, and so on.

 The bulb size is then given by a letter for shape followed by the bulb's maximum diameter in eighths of an inch.
 For example, a T-8 bulb would be a tubular bulb 1 inch in diameter.
 Ordinary 40-watt and 75-watt bulbs are A-19, with a few A-21.

-The size of the base or the shape and size of the bulb aren't sure signs of the bulb's wattage or voltage.
-For example, A-19, medium base lamps are made for 12 volts, 100 volts, 115 volts, 130 volts and 250 volts.
+The size of the base or the shape and size of the bulb are not sure signs of the bulb's wattage or voltage.
+For example, A-19, medium base bulbs are made for 12 volts, 100 volts, 115 volts, 130 volts and 250 volts.